 You only see the Save a copy option if you have Build permission.
 Even if you have access to the workspace, you have to have Build permission for the semantic model.

 In Save a copy of this report, give the report a name and select the destination workspace.

 You can save the report to the current workspace or a different one in the Power BI service.
 You only see workspaces in which you're a member.

 Power BI automatically creates a copy of the report in the workspace you selected.
-In the list view of that workspace, you won't see the referenced dataset if it is located in another workspace.
-To see the shared dataset, on the report copy in list view select More options > View lineage.
+In the list view of that workspace, you won't see the referenced semantic model if it is located in another workspace.
+To see the shared semantic model, on the report copy in list view select More options > View lineage.

-In lineage view, the icon for datasets that are located in other workspaces is different from the icon for datasets that are in the same workspace as the associated report.
-This makes it easy to see which reports and dashboards use datasets that are outside the workspace.
+In lineage view, semantic models that are located in other workspaces show the name of the workspace they're located in.
+This makes it easy to see which reports and dashboards use semantic models that are outside the workspace.

-See Your copy of the report in this article for more about the report and related dataset.
+See Your copy of the report in this article for more about the report and related semantic model.

 Copy a report in an app

 In an app, open the report you want to copy.